vueuse/vueuse/packages/core/useDiff/index.md

 # useDiff

-Cache the result of a ref.
-And allows to specify the comparator.
+Cache the a ref with custom comparator.

 ## Usage